-From few experiments, it was observed that the bond parameters of some molecules were not same as what was calculated on the basis of different bond theories.
+From a few experiments, it was observed that the bond parameters of some molecules were not the same as what was calculated on the basis of different bond theories.
 To explain these differences, the theory of resonance came into the picture which suggested that whenever a single Lewis structure is insufficient to describe a molecule correctly, then multiple Lewis structures can be superimposed over each other to describe the molecule leading to hybrid structures with similar energy, position of nuclei, bonding and non-bonding pairs of electrons.

-Definition of resonance structure
+Definition of the resonance structure

 They are taken as canonical structures of the hybrid molecules formed by the superimposition of multiple Lewis structures.
 The hybrid molecule alone can accurately describe the molecule.

 An indicative example – Resonance structure of SO3

 The above figure shows a different canonical structure of SO3.
 They all are similar in energy, the position of nuclei, bonding and non-bonding pairs.

 The three O-S bond are same in bond length which was not equivalent to the length of a double bond between O and S. So it requires resonance structures to describe it correctly.

 - Every structure is associated with a certain quantity of energy, which determines the stability of a molecule or ion.
 A resonance hybrid has a structure that is intermediate between the contributing structures.
 The total quantity of potential energy, however, is lower than the intermediate and the molecule is said to be a hybrid molecule.